 I generally like the newest redux but, as I said, it isn’t quite up to my idea of perfection yet.
 I don’t know when or if I will create another redux, perhaps in 2020?
 We shall see.
 So, for now, this is the currently best version of “Hold Me”.

 To see the artwork page for “Hold Me”, click here.
-You can purchase prints of the redux from that page.
+You can also find out how to purchase prints and more of the redux from that page.